 Basically, the ITAD definition is simple.
-ITAD stands for Information Technology Asset Disposition.
+ITAD stands for IT Asset Disposition.
 Another variation you will find online is IT Asset Disposition.

 IT Asset Disposition is the business of recycling, repurposing, repairing, or reselling of outdated, unviable, or undesired equipment in an environmentally safe and responsible manner.

 IT Asset Disposition companies specialize in the processes related to recycling or remarketing IT assets.

 At the same time, these companies also focus on mitigating expenses related to IT end of life and maximizing the value of the IT assets.

 ITAD’s connotation is often tied specifically to the environmental or compliance impacts of asset disposition.

 Clearly the abbreviation ITAD is used ubiquitously for a good reason.
 The full name is somewhat of a mouthful.

 What Is IT Asset Disposition (ITAD) Able to Do For You?

 Information Technology Asset Disposition companies can help you get rid of your excess IT equipment or decommission your data center.
 And in doing so, they will help you get paid for it (not to be confused with ITAM).

 Once they’ve bought your material, they’ll then go through the IT Asset disposition market.
 They’ll also utilize their own personal end-user network to attempt to recoup as much value from your equipment as possible.